LiskArchive/lisk-legacy-docs/tutorials/cashback.md

 const app = new Application(genesisBlockDevnet, configDevnet); // create the application instance

-app.registerTransaction(CashbackTransaction.TYPE, CashbackTransaction); // register the 'CashbackTransaction'
+app.registerTransaction(CashbackTransaction); // register the 'CashbackTransaction'

 // the code block below starts the application and doesn't need to be changed